 Fraternities that are a part of the Interfraternity Council are allowed to have a predetermined number of residents live at their fraternity house, provided the student has a minimum of 30 hours and a minimum 2.0 GPA.
-Each quarter every eligible fraternity shall submit a house list to the Dean of Student Life two weeks prior to fee payment.
+Each quarter every eligible fraternity shall submit a house list to the Assistant Vice President of Student Advancement or their agent two weeks prior to fee payment.
 The house list will include the name and campus-wide identification number for every student living at the fraternity house.
 Attached to the house list will be a Fraternity Residence Approval Form completed by each resident and signed by the president of the fraternity.